Configure Amazon CloudFront

 - To return to the main CloudFront page click Distributions from the left navigation menu.

-- For more information on the other configuration options, see Values That You Specify When You Create or Update a Web Distribution
+- For more information on the other configuration options, see Values That You Specify When You Create or Update a Web Distribution in the CloudFront documentation.

 - After CloudFront creates your distribution which may take approximately 10 minutes, the value of the Status column for your distribution will change from In Progress to Deployed.